By Uniform Stories Staff

-The best men and women who take on the vocation of being a police officer understand that it truly is a “calling” and not just a job.
-A good cop must be committed to the profession in a way that transcends the notion of punching a clock and getting a paycheck.
+The best people who take on the vocation of being a police officer understand that it truly is a “calling” and not just a job.
+A good cop must be committed to the profession in a way that transcends the notion of punching a clock and getting a paycheck for a day’s work.

-These same men and women will find in a matter of years, however, that the job will change them.
-It will change their outlook on the world, their interactions with others and in some cases their very ability to deal with others who are noti in law enforcement.
+These same people will find in a matter of years, however, that the job will change them.
+It will change their outlook on the world, their interactions with others and in some cases their ability to deal with others who are not in law enforcement.
 They will find that once close relationships with friends and family may fade.
 Sometimes, that’s a natural thing and other times there is simply a lack of understanding of what stresses a cop endures in their day-to-day routines.

-Here are 5 stresses cops deal with that non-cops might not realize:
+Here are 5 police officer stresses cops deal with that non-cops, including spouses, partners, family and close friends, might not realize:

 1. Daily preparation for battle